unlearningSolana/llm_unlearn/README.md

 # Large Language Model Unlearning

-This repository provides an overview and implementation of unlearning harmful outputs from Large Language Models (LLMs) using the method proposed by Yao et al. (2023).
  This method is efficient, cost-effective, and computationally light, making it ideal for situations where resources are limited.

 ---
 <img width="1173" alt="overview" src="https://github.com/user-attachments/assets/82c21bce-79a4-4170-9203-aff796d3c295" />